 Instead, the glory days of Colorado football will be a welcome halftime diversion at the next two home games when Williams, a recent College Football Hall of Fame inductee, is honored this Saturday during the Hawaii game.
 The 1990 national championship team will be celebrated at a 20-year reunion on Oct.
 2 during the Georgia game.

-Although the preseason optimism surrounding the 2010 season has turned to outrage in the aftermath of CU`s lamentable 52-7 loss to Cal, the sanguine and loyal Williams holds out hope that the senior class can turn their on-field misfortunes around
+Although the preseason optimism surrounding the 2010 season has turned to outrage in the aftermath of CU`s lamentable 52-7 loss to Cal, the sanguine and loyal Williams holds out hope that the senior class can turn their on-field misfortunes around and conclude their collegiate careers on a winning note.

 "Those seniors are our greatest recruiting tool," Williams said during an interview with the Camera.
 "I just want to see them do well.
 Nobody wants to see the university do bad."